 We caught up with Koichiro Osaka 大坂 紘一郎 in May 2020, the curator and founder of ASAKUSA gallery, also a longtime personal friend of ours.
-When the first state of emergency in Japan was lifted at the time, to say that we were all unsure or confuse, was probably an understatement, it was a period in which the entire world was in a phase of bewilderment and turbulence, accompanied by all sort of stupidity and hatred.
+When the first state of emergency in Japan was lifted at the time, to say that we were all unsure or confused, was probably an understatement, it was a period in which the entire world was in a phase of bewilderment and turbulence, accompanied by all sorts of stupidity and hatred.

 We are publishing our conversation amidst an apparent fourth wave of COVID-19 in Japan, where we covered aspects of the pandemic and contemporary art with Osaka, he opened up about parts of his past experiences and thoughts along the way, as well as being the curator of the gallery.
 Osaka has always been a figure of inspiration for us, over the 20-odd years that we’ve known each other, he’s always stood his ground firmly in spite of difficulties and obstacles, doing his own things advancing forward unassumingly, and never drifted away, to any young kid who’s coming up in the world, we truly hope that Osaka’s story could be an inspiring one for you too.